 Several reports after the Boston Marathon bombings said they thought the Tsarnaev brothers acted alone.

-But Representative Mike Rogers from Michigan, the chairman of the House Intelligence Committee isn’t sure.
+But Representative Mike Rogers from Michigan is the chairman of the House Intelligence Committee isn’t sure.

 Rogers clams there are “clearly more persons of interest” in the bombings and he didn’t stop there.